-- Existing parks and facilities
+- Existing parks

 - Existing natural parks and areas

-- Existing greenways and shared use paths
+- Trails and greenways

-- Proposed new parks
+- New parks and partnerships

-- Proposed facilities
+- New facilities

-- Proposed natural parks and areas

-- Proposed greenways and shared use paths

 - Public art

-Site recommendations identify a general direction for site improvements, followed by more specific opportunities that should be considered when updating sites.
+Site recommendations identify a general direction for site improvements.
 Following each section heading, graphics are presented for each goal that is advanced by implementing these recommendations.
 Note: recommendations for all sites are summarized in a matrix under a separate cover.

-Existing Parks and Facilities
+Existing Parks